-Anastasia – all-day cafe
+Anastasia – All-Day Cafe

 Anastasia is a beautiful place, located in the heart of Tel-Aviv.
 It has cool chill-out vibes thanks to the open deck and comfortable seating, and it’s a great spot for relaxation from the high speed of the city.

-Four one six (this is how you call it) is probably the boldest kitchen amongst the vegan restaurants of Tel-Aviv, and many would say it is the best of the city.
+Four one six (this is how you call it) is probably the boldest kitchen amongst the vegan restaurants of Tel-Aviv, and many would say it is the best in the city.
 The atmosphere is chic and elegant, but not too fancy – just like the city itself.
 The menu is rich with vegan versions for everything you can dream of – fried calamari, schnitzel, Labneh cheese, shawarma, and more.
-The one that you don’t want to miss is the “roast beef” sandwich, served in a delicious challah bread.
+The one that you don’t want to miss is the “roast beef” sandwich, served in delicious challah bread.

-Green Roll – sushi time
+Green Roll – Sushi Time